lacrisun/lacrisun/README.md

-Hello, my name Gusti Panji Widodo aka (@lacrisun)! 👋

-I'm an aspiring [software engineer](https://en.m.wikipedia.org/wiki/Software_engineering), [web developer](https://en.m.wikipedia.org/wiki/Web_developer), and [game developer](https://en.m.wikipedia.org/wiki/Video_game_developer).
+Hello, my name Gusti Panji Widodo aka (@lacrisun)! 👋 I'm an aspiring software engineer, web developer, and game developer.

-I'm still fairly new and trying to learn wherever i can. in my free time, i love to watch movies and learn new stuff everyday. my favorite food is [Indomie](https://en.m.wikipedia.org/wiki/Indomie)/Ramen noodles, i can eat anything as long as it isn't too sweet or too salty...
+I’m still relatively new to many things and always eager to learn whenever possible.
+In my spare time, I enjoy watching movies and picking up new knowledge every day.
+When it comes to food, I’m pretty open-minded.
+I’ll eat almost anything as long as it’s not overly sweet or salty.

-I also have a broad taste of music, but i pretty much like [shoegaze](https://en.m.wikipedia.org/wiki/Shoegaze) and [indie rock music](https://en.m.wikipedia.org/wiki/Indie_Rock) in particular.
+My music taste is quite varied, but I’m particularly drawn to indie music, with an occasional touch of rock.

-Currently, i'm pursuing a Bachelor's degree in Informatics Engineering at [University of Riau](https://en.wikipedia.org/wiki/University_of_Riau)
+Right now, I’m working toward a Bachelor’s degree in Informatics Engineering at the Universitas Riau.

-At the moment, i have knowledge on many programming languages such as :
+At the moment, I have knowledge of many programming languages such as :
 - Python
 - JavaScript/TypeScript
 - HTML